-We currently have two Egyptian vultures at Edinburgh Zoo.
-The female came to us from Sofia Zoo in 2011 and a male that arrived from Paris Zoo this year.
+We currently have two female Egyptian vultures at Edinburgh Zoo.
+The female came to us from Sofia Zoo in 2011 and a male arrived from Paris Zoo in 2018.

 Breeding Programme Category: